Ingredients

 Is vitamin C good for the skin?

-👉 Does every skin need a vitamin C product? no
+👉 Does every skin need a vitamin C product?
+No.

-The pure vitamin C, the ascorbic acid (Inci: Ascorbic Acid) is the most effective and lightens pigment spots - a very strong antioxidant.
-Therefore, most advertised with radiant skin.
+Pure vitamin C, ascorbic acid (INCI: Ascorbic Acid), is the most effective and lightens pigment spots - a very powerful antioxidant.
+That's why it is often advertised as having radiant skin.

 However, there are a few things to consider, especially if you have sensitive skin.
 If you don't want to use vitamin C, that's okay too.

-Ascorbic acid is not tolerated by every skin.
-In general, strong active ingredients are usually not so well tolerated .
-Especially if you have sensitive skin or rosacea , ascorbic acid is not ideal.
-Also, the juice from the lemon , which contains natural vitamin C, is not a bland idea.
-This is not healthy for any skin.
-In the worst case, you'll get a burn because the juice is way too acidic.
+Ascorbic acid is not tolerated by all skin types.
+In general, strong active ingredients are not tolerated very well .
+Ascorbic acid is not ideal, especially if you have sensitive skin or rosacea .
+Lemon juice , which contains natural vitamin C, is not a gentle idea either.
+It is not healthy for any skin.
+In the worst case, you will get a burn because the juice is far too acidic.

 What is the best vitamin C serum?